Computer Science Department

 Phone: 1-530-752-1077 FAX: 1-530-752-4767 Email: joy at cs dot ucdavis dot edu

-Ken Joy is a Professor in the Computer Science Department at the University of California at Davis.
+Ken Joy is an Emeritus Professor in the Computer Science Department at the University of California at Davis.
 He came to UC Davis in 1980 in the Department of Mathematics and was a founding member of the Computer Science Department in 1983.
 Professor Joy's research and teaching interests are in the area of visualization, geometric modeling, and computer graphics.

 He is the Director of the Institute for Data Analysis and Visualization (IDAV) at UC Davis.
 This Institute provides an interdisciplinary research environment where practical data exploration problems from a variety of driving applications can be addressed.
 Over the years this Institute has involved over 200 researchers (both from UC Davis and their national and international partners).
 Within this environment, and with his research colleagues and graduate students, Professor Joy has collaborated over 200 publications focusing on computer graphics, computer-aided geometric design and scientific visualization.
 Specific projects have focused on large-scale data analysis, multiresolution modeling, computer vision, data compression, flow visualization, query-driven visualization, and the visualization of uncertainty.
 He is the principal investigator, or co-principal investigator, on a number of grants involving material interface reconstruction, exploration of wide-area high-resolution aerial video, flow visualization, and uncertainty visualization.

 Professor Joy has won numerous teaching awards at UC Davis.
 He was awarded the Distinguished Teaching Award, UC Davis' highest honor in 1996, was awarded the Faculty Advisor of the Year in 1995, and has won numerous departmental- and student-based awards.
 Most citations focus on Professor Joy’s drive to produce outstanding student outcomes from his classes and research efforts and he has helped a small army of students start their own careers in the visualization and computer graphics fields.

 Professor Joy received a B.A.
 (1968) and M.A.
 (1972) in Mathematics from UCLA, and a Ph.D.
 (1977) in Mathematics from the University of Colorado, Boulder.
 He has worked a number of years in the computer industry, and consults regularly on visualization, massive data analysis and geometric modeling.